-We expect to see Zespri's net commission as a percentage of net sales remain in the range of 7.5 percent to 8.5 percent over the course of the five-year plan.
-This should allow Zespri to grow its EBIT from New Zealand kiwifruit from approximately \$27 million in 2019/20 towards \$48 million over the next five years.
+We expect to see Zespri's commission net of loyalty as a percentage of net sales remain in the range of 7.5 percent to 8.5 percent over the course of the five-year plan.
+This should allow Zespri to grow its EBIT from New Zealand kiwifruit from approximately \$37 million in 2019/20 to over \$60 million over the next five years.

-ZESPRITM COMMISSION NET OF LOYALTY PAYMENTS IN \$ AND AS % OF NET SALES OF NEW ZEALAND SUPPLIED KIWIFRUIT
+ZESPRI COMMISSION NET OF LOYALTY PAYMENTS IN \$ AND AS % OF NET SALES OF NEW ZEALAND SUPPLIED KIWIFRUIT